erinfry6/BAGER/code/README.md

 The following input files are required for this analysis and should be placed in `data/forBAGER`.
 (Examples of these formats can be found in `demo` in part created by `code/creating_demo.R`):

- - tissuecode_exp.txt: a tab delimited file containing expression data formatted according to the BayesTraits Manual: Expression data file with no column names.
+ - tissuecode_exp.txt: a tab delimited file containing expression data generated from RNA-seq quantification programs (I used Kallisto) formatted according to the BayesTraits Manual: Expression data file with no column names.
  First column: names of the samples that coordinate with the Nexus tree file.
 All subsequent columns are the expression data for each gene. *Be sure to keep another document (_genesincluded) that documents the gene in each column and which gene number corresponds to which gene.*

  - tissuecode_tree.tree: an ultrametric nexus formatted phylogeny formatted according to the BayesTraits Manual.